 9 Tips to easily achieve your fell-good weight

-Many people struggle with their weight and want to loose some.
-It is important, though, to really consider why you want to loose weight.
+Many people struggle with their weight and want to lose some.
+It is important, though, to really consider why you want to lose weight.
 Is it about some beauty ideal or your health?
 We gathered the following tips for all those who want to live healthier and loose some kilos in the process:

 As a rough guide to healthy eating and achieving your feel-good weight, bear the following in mind: daily foods should include vegetables, fruits, legumes, whole grains, seeds, high-quality vegetable oils and in small dosage milk products.
 One to several times a week you can enjoy nuts, eggs, dark chocolate with a high cocoa content, tofu and optionally fish or lean meat.
 Ice cream, chips, lemonade and co. should be limited to special occasions and enjoyed in small portions.
 The same goes for alcoholic beverages.

 If you want to change your eating habits, get rid of all junk food in your house.
 Give an away all chips, milk chocolate and jelly sweets or bring them with to a party.
 Tell your surroundings and especially your household members about your endeavour and ask for their support.
 Maybe some family member or flat mates want to join in.
 Together, such a change of diet is easier.

 3. Buy smart.

 Granted, supermarkets have great selling strategies for their products, but we can avoid those.
 Write down a shopping list with all wanted foods and stick to it.
 Ignore the sweets and snack isle.
 Try to avoid “peak times”, so you don’t have to stand long in front of the sweets at the cash register.
 And: Never go grocery shopping when you are hungry!